HomeBlogBest Wood-Fired Pizza in Melbourne's North: Places I Have Personally Tried

 Final Thoughts

 This is an evolving guide to the best wood-fired pizza in Melbourne's north, based on places I have personally visited.
-Right now it covers two spots: Pizzicotto Pizzeria in Strathmore and Cucina 3064 in Mickleham.
+Right now it covers three spots: Pizzicotto Pizzeria in Strathmore, Cucina 3064 in Mickleham, and Forget Me Not Eatery in Greenvale.

 As I visit more places, I will keep updating this page.
-If you know a wood-fired pizza spot in Melbourne's north that I should try, feel free to share in the comments.
+If you know a wood-fired pizza spot in Melbourne's north that I should try, feel free to share on Instagram and tag us.